-In this article, I will show how to import VRM file into Blender.
+In this article, I will explain how to import VRM files into Blender.

-If you are new to Blender, please read the following article, too.
+If you are new to Blender, please read the following article.

 In this tutorial, I use Blender version 2.79.

 As of this writing, version 2.8 is the latest, but when I actually imported a humanoid VRM file, version 2.8 couldn’t import anything but the bones.

 …Perhaps it (this VRM file) was ‘alive’ just in the ‘v2.79’ era and ‘passed away’ before v2.8 arrived…

 Anyways, I will give you an update as soon as I find out what caused this problem in v2.8 version.

 First, download VRM-IMPORTER from the following URL.
 This is for Blender v2.79.